inteye/deploy-box/README.md

 - `DEPLOY_PROJECT_ROOT=/workspace`
 - `DEPLOY_PROJECT_WORKSPACE_HOST_PATH=/absolute/host/project/path`

+For private OSS buckets:

+- `DEPLOY_OSS_ACCESS_KEY_ID`
+- `DEPLOY_OSS_ACCESS_KEY_SECRET`
+- `DEPLOY_OSS_BUCKET_NAME`
+- `DEPLOY_OSS_ENDPOINT`
+- `DEPLOY_OSS_REGION`

 Notes:

 - Use the real host path, not a container path
 - On Docker Desktop, add this path to File Sharing
 - DeployBox uses it for both mount and `docker compose --project-directory`
+- New OSS releases include object-key metadata, and deploy-agent downloads tar files from private OSS with OSS SDK first
+- Older releases still fall back to `image_tar_url`

+Webhook behavior:

+- DeployBox sends both `manifest_url` and inline `manifest_json` to deploy-agent
+- this avoids requiring deploy-agent to fetch a private manifest before deployment starts

+## Deployment Trigger Timeout

+- Trigger requests to `webhook_url` now use a longer dedicated timeout than generic read requests
+- if the trigger request takes too long, DeployBox marks the deployment as submitted and continues status polling in the background
+- this is intended to reduce user confusion when deploy-agent eventually succeeds after a slow trigger phase

 ## Development